Tom Cheasty: Inter-provincial

-Cheasty also had the honour of lining out for Munster in the inter-provincial series of games.
+Cheasty also lined out for Munster in the inter-provincial series of games.

-In 1958 he was first called into action with the province, and subsequently won a Railway Cup medal following a 3–7 to 3–5 defeat of Leinster.
+In 1958, he was first called into action with the province, and subsequently won a Railway Cup medal following a 3–7 to 3–5 defeat of Leinster.

 After a one-year absence, Cheasty was back on the Munster team in 1960 and 1961.
 Back-to-back defeats of Leinster brought his Railway Cup medal tally to three.

 Personal life

 Born in Ballyduff, Kilmeaden, County Waterford, his father, Geoffrey, was a native of the parish.
 His mother, Kathleen Walsh, was from Mooncoin in South Kilkenny and, at the age of four, he went to live with his maternal aunt and uncle in Kilkenny for a short period.
 On his return to Ballyduff he finished his schooling and began work on the family farm.

 His inter-county hurling career over, Cheasty married local Ballyduff girl Kathleen Kelly and settled down, having purchased a farm in Killure near Waterford Airport.
 Together the couple had three daughters, Siobhán, Margaret and Catherine, and one son, Geoffrey.
-Sadly one of their daughters died suddenly as a young woman.
+One of their daughters died suddenly as a young woman.

-In July 2007 Cheasty suffered a fall and then contracted pneumonia.
+In July 2007, Cheasty fell and then developed pneumonia.
 He died at Waterford Regional Hospital on 10 August 2007.